Get crafty this winter with Christmas crafts for adults! These DIY projects are great for adults.

 This could also be a wonderful Christmas centerpiece!

 Credit: Beginner Sewing Projects

 Calling all wine lovers!
 Whether you’re a fan of holiday mulled wine or you’re looking for a cute way to pour wine at your next Christmas party, this is the craft for you.

 Change up the colors to correspond to the wine: white for white, red for red, pink for blush.

 This one’s a from-scratch sewing project, so it’s a great craft to try if you’re trying to get better at sewing.
 You’ll need a yard of fleece fabric, a quarter yard of Sherpa fabric for the cuff (we recommend this one).

 Looking for something cheap and easy?
 These felt Christmas ornaments make amazing holiday gifts or decorations, and they’re super easy to customize to your own taste.

-You’ll want to download the template from Easy Felt Crafts and print it out, as this is what makes the shape.
+You’ll want to download the template from Mommy Made That and print it out, as this is what makes the shape.
 Then, pick out some felt fabric in your favorite Christmas colors.